-Important note: OEM v30SxG models do not include a five-second delay function.
+Important Note: Firestar OEM v30SxG models do not include a five-second delay function.
 This means a tickle signal can be applied immediately after the Laser Enable input is activated, effectively eliminating the delay on laser power-up or interlock activation.
 See Controlling laser power in the Technical Reference chapter for tickle signal specifications and recommended duration prior to lasing.

-As with other laser safety requirements, the OEM or system integrator is solely responsible for designing the system to incorporate a five second delay and any other controls required by relevant laser safety standards for Class 4 laser devices.
-Although the OEM v30 is part of the Firestar family of lasers, its user interface differs significantly from the standard Firestar interface design.
+Note: Although the OEM v30 is part of the Firestar family of lasers, its user interface differs significantly from the standard Firestar interface design.
 See the Interface connections section in the Technical Reference chapter for details.

-The OEM v30 laser is available in either air-cooled (SAG) fan cooled (SFG), or water-cooled (SWG) configurations.
+The OEM v30 laser is available in either air-cooled (SAG) fan-cooled (SFG), or water-cooled (SWG) configurations

 The Firestar OEM v30 laser is an OEM product intended for incorporation as a component in a laser processing system and as such does not comply with 21 CFR, Subchapter J or EN 60825-1 without additional safeguards.